Your Guide to HPV Risks

 "When cervical cancer is found, prognosis and treatment options depend on many factors including the stage of the cancer, tumor size, the woman's age and her desire to have children," states Dr. Levine.
 Treatment usually involves hysterectomy (surgical removal of the uterus and cervix) and/or radiation combined with chemotherapy.

-In 2010, it was estimated that 12,200 women in the United States would be diagnosed with cervical cancer and that an estimated 4,210 would die from the disease.
+In 2014, more than 12,000 women in the United States were diagnosed with cervical cancer and more than 4,000 died from the disease.
 This number is staggering to Dr. Levine, especially because cervical cancer is preventable when screenings are done regularly.
 He emphasizes: “Thousands of lives could be saved each year if more women were informed about prevention, screening and vaccination.”